 Author: Michael S. Lauer, M.D.

-(The article is available open access; use the “Article Tools” to download a PDF.)
+( is available open access; use the “Article Tools” to download a PDF.)

 Harvey G. Klein, M.D.

 Chairman, AABB Interorganizational XMRV Task Force

 2. “This article reviews the quest to associate human chronic diseases for which there are no known causes with viruses for which no disease association has been proven.
 The desire is so strong to link these viruses as etiologic agents for diseases that in fact most associations are proven to be false and the associating data weak and nonreproducible.
 It raises the question of whether some RNA viruses may be nonpathogenic and part of a human viral flora, which is against the dogma of virology.
 Similarly, reference is made to the fact that up to 8 percent of the human genome is comprised of retroviral sequences.”

 Article: Human RNA “rumor” viruses: The search for novel human retroviruses in chronic disease

 Journal & Issue: Microbiology and Molecular Biology Reviews, 72:157-196.
 2008